310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/chiaki_2.md

               {% bubble Chiaki sad4 %}
               T-That's what Shino-kun said, right!?
 Since it mentions Akehoshi and everything!
 There's no way I'm wrong!

-              What did Akehoshi even say about me, anyway!?
+              What did Akehoshi say about me anyway!?
 Does Shino-kun mean that in a good way, or in a bad way…!?
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">